2010 (May to August)

 ——————–Batman #682-683 (“LAST RITES”)

 Batman has been imprisoned for 25 days while the Final Crisis war has gone on without him.
 Simyan and Mokkari continue their rape of Bruce’s mind in Darkseid’s factory as they attempt to build their Batmen Army.
-(Batman #702, Part 3 also shows parts of these scenes).
-Bruce is hooked up, through a complex Apokoliptian machine, to The Lump, a telepathic, parasitic living creature that if forced by Simyan and Mokkari to hide among Batman’s recollections in the form of Alfred, all the while triggering, sorting, filing, and converting Bruce’s memories and biological material into the Evil Factory’s database.
+(Batman #702, Part 3 also shows parts of these scenes.)
+Bruce is hooked up, through a complex Apokoliptian machine, to The Lump, a telepathic, parasitic creature that is forced by Simyan and Mokkari to hide among Batman’s recollections in the form of Alfred, all the while triggering, sorting, filing, and converting Bruce’s memories and biological material into the Evil Factory’s database.
 Mokkari’s goal is to endow each one of his cloned soldiers with Batman’s unique “superior physical prowess, strategic acumen, and courage” and fuel his troops with the Dark Knight’s “intense emotions, pain, fury, and drive.”
 After the surgical brain-drain, they plan to torture and kill the genuine article.
 During the memory-mining process, Simyan begins implanting Bruce with false replacement memories in order to trick Bruce’s mind into submission while they steal his real ones.
 But Bruce, even subconsciously (hell, UNconsciously, for that matter), is able to realize that something is not right.
 When “Alfred” mentions his death and resurrection (during his time as the Outsider years ago), Bruce knows something is off because he never told the amnesiac Alfred about what had happened to him.
 Bruce then begins to resist the process, to which the Lump responds by coming clean about who he is and what Simyan and Mokkari are doing to his mind.
 The Lump then begins throwing (in rapid succession) Bruce’s hardest memories at him, including the death of Jason, the shooting of Barbara, Bane breaking his back, Jean-Paul Valley as Batman, No Man’s Land, the death of Jack Drake, the Thogal ritual, Damian’s debut, his time as the Batman of Zur-En-Arrh, and more.
 But whereas Bruce is strong enough to handle the highest degree of stress, Mokkari’s clones—which are all linked to Bruce—cannot handle it and begin dying painfully.
 Batman has turned his own life’s memories into a weapon!
 With the clone army mostly dead or dying, a panicked Mokkari has no choice but to blast the Lump with a gun.
 Mokkari thinks that Batman and the Lump are both dead, but the still unconscious Dark Knight (who is still mind-linked to the injured Lump) motivates the Lump to rise up (something it had previously been incapable of doing) and take heroic action.
 The Lump destroys the Evil Factory before succumbing to its injures.
 Meanwhile, Batman wakes up and he’s not happy.

 FINAL CRISIS Continued…